Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Other_performance_measures.md

 ## Computational Complexity

-On an application level, speech processing algorithms usually are used in low-resource devices like mobile phones.
-Mobile devices have limited computational capabilities and, in order to preserve their battery, it is important to design efficient algorithms for them.
+On an application level, speech processing algorithms are usually used on low-resource devices like mobile phones.
+Mobile devices have limited computational capabilities, so it is important to design efficient algorithms for them to preserve their battery.
 There are multiple ways of analyzing the computational complexity of an algorithm depending on the stage of the design process or the purpose of the final
 application: